mahmoudzeyada/Cloned-PASTbin-webapp/README.md

 5-if you want to reset all short code for pasts

     python manage.py refreshcodes --items(optional)  number => put the most recent number of url you want to reset it optional and if you dont put it it resets all

+    "you will notice that the commits is lower than expected but that is because i hard stacked in project and recreated from beginning "